mcpython4-coding/Documentation/mcpython/server/command/Command.md

     class Node

         Class for an part of a command (a "Node").
 Contains one parse-able entry, one ParseMode and a list of sub-commands
+        todo: add variant without entry only linking a subset of nodes

         function __init__(